top of page

 Considered Herbal and Alternative Remedies

-Note: Be aware that high testosterone levels can do a lot of harm: Too much testosterone can cause an enlarged prostate, may contribute to heart problems (controversial), acne, aggressive behavior, low sperm count, high blood pressure, liver problems, excessive body hair, weight gain, testicular shrinkage and sometimes swelling of the extremities.
-You don't want to be that guy.
+Note: High testosterone levels can cause real harm.
+Excess testosterone has been linked to an enlarged prostate, possible cardiovascular issues (the evidence is mixed), acne, irritability or aggressive behavior, low sperm count, high blood pressure, liver strain, increased body hair, weight gain, testicular shrinkage, and sometimes swelling in the extremities.
+You don’t want to be that guy.

 PLEASE READ: